kaylumah/hosting/_site/_posts/2019-09-07-using-csharp-code-your-git-hooks.md

 }
 ```

-With know have a utility in place for Logging and running GIT and dotnet commands.
+We now have a utility in place for Logging and running GIT and dotnet commands.
 Next we are going to start with out pre-commit hook.
 Create a file called **pre-commit** The difference between this file and the others we just made is that we don’t specify the extension, and that using Shebang we explicitly load dotnet-script.
-For an explanation on what each hook see the article posted below.
+For an explanation of each hook see the article posted below.

 [Git Hooks | Atlassian Git Tutorial](https://www.atlassian.com/git/tutorials/git-hooks)